Daniel-Goerlich/gdb/README.md

 ```

 To check if the breakpoints where deleted properly, run  `info break`. `info break` displays information on all breakpoints that currently exist.
-If you deleted the breakpoints properly, `info break` will show that there are no breakpoints.
+After you deleted all the breakpoints, `info break` will show that there are no breakpoints remaining.

 ```
 (gdb) info break